Hacker News

 The eternal growth assumption assumes both infinite supply and infinite demand.

-7 hours ago by TeMPOraL
+4 years ago by TeMPOraL

 As a civilization, we are good at inducing demand, though.
 For example: